-Each species of beetle will have its own particular food sources and dietary needs.
-However many eat plant material.
-Some species specialize and will only certain leaves or seeds.
-Some beetles, such as the Bark beetle feed on the starches and sugars found in the bark and sapwood of trees.
+Each species of beetle will have its particular food sources and dietary needs.
+However, many eat plant material.
+Some species specialize and will only eat specific leaves or seeds.
+Beetles, like the Bark beetle, feed on the starches and sugars found in the bark and sapwood of trees.
 Other beetles such as the Ambrosia beetle, cultivate fungal gardens.

-There are beetles that prey on other insects and others that will eat just about any form of meat that they can find.
+Some beetles prey on other insects and others that will eat just about any form of meat that they can find.